tghosth/swf_json_csrf/README.md

 ## FAQ
 1. Can we read response from server?

  Answer: no. Because of SOP.
-Still, if crossdomain.xml on the target host exists, and misconfigured - in this case yes.
+Still, if crossdomain.xml on the target host exist, and misconfigured - in this case yes.
 In this case you even don't need a 307 redirect.

 2. Does it work with requests other than GET/POST?